brettChapman/multivis/README.md

 		- [row_linkage] : Precomputed linkage matrix for the rows from a linkage clustered scores matrix
 		- [col_linkage] : Precomputed linkage matrix for the columns from a linkage clustered scores matrix
 	- [methods](https://github.com/brettChapman//multivis/blob/master/multivis/clustermap.py#L41-L331)
-		- [set_params] : Set parameters - imageFileName: file name to save image to
+		- [set_params] : Set parameters -
+			- [imageFileName] : file name to save image to
-						- saveImage: Setting to 'True' will save the image to file
+			- [saveImage] : Setting to 'True' will save the image to file
-						- dpi: The number of Dots Per Inch (DPI) for the image
+			- [dpi] : The number of Dots Per Inch (DPI) for the image
-						- figSize: The figure size as a tuple (width,height)
+			- [figSize] : The figure size as a tuple (width,height)
-						- dendrogram_ratio_shift: The ratio to shift the proportion the dendrogram takes
+			- [dendrogram_ratio_shift] : The ratio to shift the proportion the dendrogram takes
-						- fontSize: The font size for all axes
+			- [fontSize] : The font size for all axes
-						- heatmap_params: heatmap parameters dictionary(
+			- [heatmap_params] : heatmap parameters dictionary(
-												- xLabels: X axis labels
+				- [xLabels] : X axis labels
-												- yLabels: Y axis labels
+				- [yLabels] : Y axis labels
-												- heatmap_cmap: CMAP colour palette for the heatmap)
+				- [heatmap_cmap] : CMAP colour palette for the heatmap)
-						- cluster_params: clustering parameters dictionary(
+			- [cluster_params] : clustering parameters dictionary(
-												- cluster_cmap: CMAP colour palette for each clustered axis
+				- [cluster_cmap] : CMAP colour palette for each clustered axis
-												- rowColorCluster: Setting to 'True' will display a colour bar for the rows
+				- [rowColorCluster] : Setting to 'True' will display a colour bar for the rows
-												- colColorCluster: Setting to 'True' will display a colour bar for the columns
+				- [colColorCluster] : Setting to 'True' will display a colour bar for the columns
-												- row_color_threshold: The colour threshold for the row dendrogram
+				- [row_color_threshold] : The colour threshold for the row dendrogram
-												- col_color_threshold: The colour threshold for the column dendrogram)
+				- [col_color_threshold] : The colour threshold for the column dendrogram)
 		- [run] : Generates and displays the Hierarchical Clustered Heatmap (HCH).

 - [polarDendrogram](https://github.com/brettChapman/multivis/blob/master/multivis/polarDendrogram.py): Polar dendrogram
 	- [init_parameters](https://github.com/brettChapman/multivis/blob/master/multivis/polarDendrogram.py#L22-L27)
-		- [dn] : Dendrogram dictionary.
+		- [dn] : Dendrogram dictionary labelled by Peak Table index
 	- [methods](https://github.com/brettChapman/multivis/blob/master/multivis/polarDendrogram.py#L29-L144)
-		- [set_params] : Set parameters - imageFileName: file name to save image to
+		- [set_params] : Set parameters -
+			- [imageFileName] : file name to save image to
-						- saveImage: Setting to 'True' will save the image to file
+			- [saveImage] : Setting to 'True' will save the image to file
-						- branch_scale: Scale the distribution of branches ("linear", "log", "square")
+			- [branch_scale] : Scale the distribution of branches ("linear", "log", "square")
-						- gap: The gap size within the polar dendrogram
+			- [gap] : The gap size within the polar dendrogram
-						- grid: Setting to 'True' overlays a grid over the polar dendrogram
+			- [grid] : Setting to 'True' overlays a grid over the polar dendrogram
-						- style_sheet: Setting the Seaborn style-sheet (see https://python-graph-gallery.com/104-seaborn-themes/)
+			- [style_sheet] : Setting the Seaborn style-sheet (see https://python-graph-gallery.com/104-seaborn-themes/)
-						- dpi: The number of Dots Per Inch (DPI) for the image
+			- [dpi] : The number of Dots Per Inch (DPI) for the image
-						- figSize: The figure size as a tuple (width,height)
+			- [figSize] : The figure size as a tuple (width,height)
-						- text_params: text parameters dictionary(
+			- [text_params] : text parameters dictionary(
-											- fontSize: The font size for all text
+				- [fontSize] : The font size for all text
+				- [text_colors] : dictionary(
-											- text_colors: dictionary(Peak Table index: Peak Table 'Color' column)
+					- [Peak Table index] : Peak Table 'Color' column)
+				- [labels] : dictionary(
-											- labels: dictionary(Peak Table index: Peak Table 'Label' column))
+					- [Peak Table index] : Peak Table 'Label' column))
 		- [run] : Generates and displays the Polar dendrogram.

 #### multivis.utils